Spain Motorcycles Brands

 Ossa Logo

-Spanish industrialist Manuel Giró founded a motorcycle company in Barcelona, Spain, in 1924, giving it the name OSSA.
-This word was derived from Orpheo Sincronic Sociedad Anonima – his own company that made cinema equipment.
-Refocusing on racing, road bikes, and SUVs, Giró changed the name of the family company to an abbreviation from the previous one, thus preserving the history of its brand.
-The famous racer Mick Andrew won the championship title on OSSA vehicles.
-But with his departure to Yamaha and a failed merger with Bultaco in 1982, the company lost its scale, becoming a small production.
-The trademark was purchased in 2010, starting a second life.
+Spanish industrialist Manuel Giro founded a motorcycle manufacturing company in Barcelona, Spain, in 1924, naming it OSSA.
+The word was derived from Orpheo Sincronic Sociedad Anonima, his own company that produced movie equipment.
+Refocusing on racing cars, road bikes, and off-roaders, Giraud changed the name of the family company to an abbreviation of the previous one, thus preserving the history of his brand.
+Famed racer Mick Andrew won a championship title on OSSA machines.
+However, after his departure to Yamaha and an unsuccessful merger with Bultaco in 1982, the company lost scale and became a small production facility.
+In 2010, the brand was bought out, beginning a second life.

-Today, the brand’s logo represents a circle with a dark yellow wide rim, consisting of two circles – large – white.
-The smaller one placed in it, in the edging of the same shade, only smaller in thickness, has a black inner space.
-The central element of the entire composition is a symbolic image of a floral miracle – a four-leaf clover, which is a symbol of good luck and success.
-The symbol has a dark yellow outline and is made in a bright light green color.
-Above the central circle, the brand name is inscribed in black lowercase letters along the outline.
-In some versions and applied directly to motorcycle bodies, the dark yellow color is changed to gold.
+Today, the brand’s logo is a circle with a dark yellow rim consisting of two circles, a large one in white.
+The smaller one, with a border of the same shade but thinner, has a black inner space.
+The central element of the whole composition is a symbolic image of a floral miracle, a four-leaf clover, which is a symbol of luck and success.
+The symbol has a dark yellow outline and is in a bright light green.
+Above the central circle on the contour, the brand name is inscribed in black lowercase letters.
+In some variants and when applied directly to motorcycle bodies, the dark yellow color is changed to gold.

 Rieju